Horace William Petherick: Three court cases

 In the first of these cases, in 1907, the dealer Joseph Chanot relied on Petherick's certification of two violincellos to defend himself from an action by the purchaser.
 However, the court instead accepted the view of the expert from W.E.
 Hill & Sons and found against Chanot.
-The Hills were the recognised authories on violins in the UK.
+The Hills were the recognised authorities on violins in the UK.
 Moya and Piper called the 1902 (with a 2nd edition in 1909), book by the Hills brothers on Antonio Stradivari "the most exhaustive critical survey of the subject which has yet appeared".
 Their volume on the Guarneri family, in which, among other things, they described their discovery of del Gesù's baptismal records, establishing his birth 21 August 1698, rather than the established fact that he was born in 1683 according to Petherick, or the date of October 1687 given by Moya and Piper.

 In the second case, in April 1908, Dr. Hitchcock had bought a violin, certified by Petherick to be the work of Petrus Guarnerius, for £100.
 However, he found that the violin was not as represented and took the seller to court to recover his money.
 Alfred Hill of W. E. Hill & Sons gave evidence that the violin was in fact French.
 Petherick still maintained that it was by Guarnerius, but made no serious effort to rebut Hills testimony.
 The Defence argues that they gave no guarantee, but the jury found against them and awarded damage to Dr Hitchcock.
 Truth noted that Vincent J. Cooper bought the violin for £2 10s initially and sold it to the defendants for £25, who in turn sold it on to Hitchcock for £100. "presumably to add fictitious importance to an otherwise worthless document".

 In the third case, in June 1908, Mr. English sued Vincent F. Cooper for fraud, alleging that he had sold English a violin claiming that it was by del Gesù.
 Cooper had certified the origin of the violin himself, even giving it the supposedly tradition nickname of giant.
 Petherick appeared in court to support the contention that it was by del Gesù and J. W. Hills & Sons maintained that it was not.
 However, the jury found against Cooper and awarded damages to English.

 Chevalet's assessment was that this last trial should dispose once and for all of Mr Cooper's firm and of "the self-styled expert" Peterick.
 No further references to certificates by Petherick appear in The Strad.
 A slim volume dated 1910, announcing the retirement of Balfour and Co. as "Antique Italian Violin Transfer Agents and Experts" was offered for sale by Cambridge Books of Maine in February 2020.

 Death

-Petherick's wife died in March 1909 and ten year's later Petherick himself, at 80 years of age, died at his home in Addiscombe.
+Petherick's wife died in March 1909 and ten years later Petherick himself, at 80 years of age, died at his home in Addiscombe.
 He left an estate valued at £1,940, with probate granted to his daughter Rosa.
 The five daughters who had survived infancy all survived their father, but by only another five years in Ada's case.